hkawaji/dpi1/README.md

 DPI1
 ====

 Decomposition-based peak identification (DPI) - it finds peaks across a large number of TSS (transcription starting site) profiles.
 This set of scripts is tailored to produce CAGE peaks in FANTOM5 phase 1 (Forrest et. al., 2014, and its related papers), consisting of ~1000 TSS profiles.
 Note that this set of scripts is a typical patchwork, which depends on many programs and is tested only a few environments.
 I believe the FANTOM5 peaks are reasonably comprehensive for general analyses in human and mouse, and I won’t recommend to run this set of scripts in every projects.
-However, still, it might be useful for special purposes or cases.
+However, still, it would be useful for special purposes or cases.

 ## How to run in this script